NiklasKy/Discord-Bot/command_examples.md

 Solution: Use DD/MM/YYYY format for date and HH:MM for time (UTC+1/CET)

 ### Past Date
-Error: "The AFK date must be in the future!"
+Error: "The end date/time must be in the future!"
-Solution: Ensure the date and time are set in the future
+Solution: Ensure the end date and time are set in the future

+### Invalid Time Order
+Error: "The end date/time must be after the start date/time!"
+Solution: Ensure start time is before end time

 ### Permission Denied
 Error: "You don't have permission to use this command!"